Zhabonchik/public-obsidian-vault-java-concurrency/content/Learning-Mandarin-While-Vibe-Coding.md

 When simplified and traditional are the same, only one form is shown.
 When they differ, both appear separated by a slash.

 The two constants `RANK_MIN` and `RANK_MAX` at the top are easy to tune.
 Lowering `RANK_MIN` to 500 brings back the common basics.
 Raising `RANK_MAX` to 20000 adds more advanced vocabulary.

-I will link to the GitHub repository containing the Python script and the generated JSON file in case you want to use it directly without running the script yourself.